 To trade from public land, you will need to:

 If you are selling food you should apply to register your business before or at the same time as your mobile trading licence.
 See Register your food business.

-If you are planning to trade in a park, beach or reserve, you'll need to apply for a permit to carry out a commercial activity in a park.
+If you are planning to trade in a park, beach or reserve, see Open a mobile trading business.

 If you plan to use a vessel on a waterway e.g. kayaks, you need permission from the Harbourmaster.

 Choosing a public site

 For advice on choosing a public site, email us or see Find a place to trade.